The Epic Fail of Congress

 For the last decade or so, Carlos and his parents have spent Thanksgiving dinner with my family.
 Questions about his future and his dreams have always featured in our conversations.
 When I first met Carlos, he was a teenager – an undocumented youth working hard to make it through high school with a dream of attending college.

 Carlos’ life changed drastically in 2012 with the enactment of DACA – a program offering immigrant youth protection from deportation and permission to work.
 Of those who qualified, 800,000 applied for and were granted DACA.
-Since Carlos qualified for DACA, he was able to get a job and save for college.
-He moved to New York to attend college.
-He began to travel and was able to travel to his home country, where he visited his father for the first time in over a decade.
-Last May, Carlos graduated with a degree in Engineering.
+Since Carlos qualified for DACA, he was able to get a job, save for college and move to New York to pursue his studies.
+He also began to travel and was able to go to his home country, where he visited his father for the first time in over a decade.
+Last May, Carlos graduated with a degree in Computer Engineering.
 At the time, his future seemed limitless.
 But all of that changed abruptly last September, when Trump announced the cancellation of DACA.
-When Carlos visited our house for Thanksgiving this year, there were no conversations about his plans, or what the future holds for Carlos.
+When Carlos visited our house for Thanksgiving this year, there were no conversations about his plans, or what the future holds for him.
+The sadness in the room was palpable.

-Rather than accept his fate, Carlos joined the thousands of other immigrant youth fighting to legalize their status through passage of Dream Act legislation.
+Yet rather than accept his fate, Carlos joined the thousands of other immigrant youth fighting to legalize their status through passage of Dream Act legislation.
 This was, after all, what Trump suggested as the correct solution for the DACAmented.
-Based on the administration’s support for a legislative solution and the assurances from a bipartisan group of lawmakers that legislation would move forward expeditiously, efforts began in earnest to advance legislation before the end of the year.
+Based on the administration’s support for a legislative solution and the assurances from a bipartisan group of lawmakers that they would move forward expeditiously, efforts began in earnest to push for passage of a law before the end of the year.

 Democratic leaders led with cowardice, dishonesty and broken promises.
 Every week, the goal posts seem to change, with the excuses flowing hard and fast as more and more obstacles were put in the way of legislation advancing.
 Despite repeated assurances that Dream Act would attach to “must pass” legislation before the end of the year, none of this came to pass.
 The callousness and indifference with which this issue was dealt with by both sides called into question the very humanity of many legislators in Congress.

-And so the hearts, the lives and the future of nearly a million young immigrants were shattered into pieces last night when a feckless and cruel Congress failed to act on Dream Act legislation.
-They cast their last vote before they left for the holiday break, but the Dream Act was not attached.
+And so the hearts, the lives and the futures of nearly a million young immigrants were shattered into pieces just a few days before the holiday season when a feckless and cruel Congress failed to act.
+They cast their last vote, but the Dream Act was not attached.
 By failing to act, these political leaders – many of whom have children of their own -- voted for the deportation of immigrant youth.
-And over the course of their leisurely vacation – which stretches to January 8, an additional 2,074 young people will lose their status, adding to the 13,000 youth who have lost their protections.
+And over the course of their leisurely vacation – which stretches into January 8, an additional 2,074 young people will lose their status, adding to the 13,000 youth who have already lost their protections.

 Carlos returned home from DC last night, filled with bitter disappointment, anxiety and tremendous fear.
 But also with a tenacity and determination to continue to fight until Dream Act legislation passes.